GOLDEN STATE BALLET

 Originally from Fontana, CA, Reece began his ballet training at 18 with Inland Pacific Ballet Academy in Montclair, CA. There, he swiftly rose through the ranks of Academy Apprentice to Principal and eventually took on the role of Ballet Master, assisting in the artistic and technical growth of the company.
 His training also includes intensive programs with Alonzo King’s LINES Ballet and the Alvin Ailey American Dance Theater.

 Reece has since dedicated his career to teaching and performing across Southern California, where he has worked with students of all ages and contributed to productions in ballet, musical theater, and commercial projects.
 His notable roles include Cavalier in The Nutcracker, the Prince in The Little Mermaid, Phaedra in La Cage aux Folles, and Mr. Mistoffelees in CATS.
-This is his first season with Golden State Ballet.
+Reece joined Golden State Ballet as a Soloist in 2024.

 Reece also holds a BA in Creative Writing from the University of California, Riverside.

 Originally from Yucaipa, California, Samantha Schmidt began her training at the School of International Ballet of Redlands under the direction of Cecilia Hering.
 In 2018, she furthered her training with The Kirov Academy of Washington DC where she worked with Bat Udval and Evgenia Singur.
 The following year she moved to Houston, Texas to dance with Vitacca Ballet.
 Samantha has participated in many acclaimed summer intensives including, American Ballet Theater, Colorado Ballet, and the International Master Classes in Prague.
 As she danced, she worked on receiving her associate degree in Spanish and in 2021 she spent a year as a dance major and English minor at The University of California, Irvine.
-She is currently in the process of finishing her BA in psychology at The University of Arizona online.
-Samantha spent the 2022/23 season at City Ballet of San Diego and is now thrilled to be dancing as a Corps de Ballet member with Golden State Ballet.
+She recently completed her BA in Psychology at The University of Arizona.
+Samantha spent the 2022/23 season at City Ballet of San Diego and joined Golden State Ballet as a Corps de Ballet member in 2023.
 In her free time, Samantha enjoys reading and yoga and cherishes connecting with her friends and family.

 Sponsored by Anna & Mario Scipione